Rico Nasty: 2018–2019: Nasty and Anger Management

-The singles "Smack A Bitch", "Poppin" and "Key Lime OG" gained prominence in early 2018; all of them meeting and exceeding 10 million YouTube views in that year.
+The singles "Smack a Bitch", "Poppin" and "Key Lime OG" gained prominence in early 2018; all of them meeting and exceeding 10 million YouTube views in that year.
 The former two songs additionally gained some popularity on the video-sharing platform TikTok after being used in various memes.
-"Smack A Bitch" was also ranked at No. 2 on The Fader's list of "The 100 Best Songs of 2018".
-The aforementioned influx of popularity helped Rico Nasty catch the attention of Atlantic Records, where she signed and released her sixth mixtape and major-label debut, Nasty, in June 2018.
+"Smack a Bitch" was also ranked at No. 2 on The Fader's list of "The 100 Best Songs of 2018".
+Her rapidly ascendant popularity helped Rico Nasty catch the attention of Atlantic Records, where she signed and released her sixth mixtape and major-label debut, Nasty, in June 2018.
 The mixtape was generally well received and landed on critics lists of publications such as Rolling Stone, Pitchfork, Stereogum, Noisey, Fact, and Spin, among several others.
-The mixtape's tracks, "Bitch I'm Nasty", "Countin' Up" and "Rage", were also ranked on lists of the best songs of 2018 by Paper, Highsnobiety and Pitchfork respectively.
-In late July, Rico Nasty embarked on her headlining The Nasty Tour to support the mixtape, playing twenty-seven different venues across North America over six weeks and completing the tour in early September.
+The mixtape's tracks "Bitch I'm Nasty", "Countin' Up", and "Rage" were ranked on lists of the best songs of 2018 by Paper, Highsnobiety and Pitchfork respectively.
+In late July, Rico Nasty embarked on and headlined her "The Nasty Tour" to support the mixtape, playing twenty-seven different venues across North America over six weeks and completing the tour in early September.

-Rico Nasty released the non-album singles and respective music videos for "Guap (LaLaLa)" in December 2019, as well as "Roof" in January 2019.
-She followed them up with several more non-album singles in early 2019 such as "Sandy", "Party Goin Dumb", "Big Dick Energy", "Hit That", and "Wanna Do".
+Rico Nasty appeared in the music video for the remix of "Old Town Road" by Lil Nas X featuring Billy Ray Cyrus.
+She released the non-album singles accompanied by music videos "Guap (LaLaLa)" in December 2019 and "Roof" in January 2019.
+She followed them up with several more non-album singles in early 2019: "Sandy", "Party Goin Dumb", "Big Dick Energy", "Hit That", and "Wanna Do".
 In April 2019, Rico Nasty and producer Kenny Beats supported singer Khalid during the opening night of the Free Spirit World Tour.
 Rico Nasty made the cover of The Fader for their Summer 2018 issue, and was the subject of a documentary produced by the publication titled Countin' Up.

 In April 2019, Rico and producer Kenny Beats released the collaborative mixtape, Anger Management, as a surprise release.
 The mixtape received critical acclaim and made the critics' lists of several publications including Complex, Rolling Stone, Stereogum, Noisey, Billboard, NME, and Crack.
 Anger Management is arguably Rico Nasty's most successful release to date, both commercially and critically.
 In April 2019, Rico Nasty performed at Coachella Valley Music and Arts Festival for the first time in her career.
 To support the record, Rico embarked on her "Live in Europe" tour starting in late May and ending in mid July.
 In June 2019, XXL announced that Rico Nasty was part of their XXL Freshman Class of 2019.
-She performed at New York Fashion Week in September 2019 and subsequently released the single, "Fashion Week".
+She performed at New York Fashion Week in September 2019 and subsequently released the single "Fashion Week".
 Rico Nasty also performed as a headlining act at Rolling Loud in New York in October 2019.